Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Free Buffet| ©JDR

 If you are wondering what plan to start your day in Florence at night, I will tell you that without a doubt you should start with an aperitif.
-In some of the bars in the city, from 19 - 19:30, they have a free buffet where, by paying the price of the drink (which can be from a beer to a cocktail or an alcohol-free drink), you can try the various dishes they have on display.
+In one of the bars in the city, from 19 - 19:30, they have a free buffet in which, by paying the price of the drink (which can be from a beer to a cocktail or an alcohol-free drink), you can try the various dishes they have on display.
 There are appetizers that have more elaborate food and others more simple, such as salads and cold dishes and, obviously, the price is related.
 An ideal plan to immerse yourself in the life and customs of Florence and Italy in general.
 You can also take the opportunity to learn the best techniques of the exquisite Italian food with a cooking course.

 Book an Italian cooking course